janhq/cortex.cpp/docs/docs/new/about.md

 - **Fast Inference:** Built on top of the cutting-edge inference library `llama.cpp`, modified to be production ready.
 - **Lightweight:** Only 3MB, ideal for resource-sensitive environments.
 - **Easily Embeddable:** Simple integration into existing applications, offering flexibility.
-- **Quick Setup:** Approximately 10-second initialization for swift deployment.
+- **Quick Setup:** Approximately 10-second initialization.
 - **Enhanced Web Framework:** Incorporates `drogon cpp` to boost web service efficiency.

 ### OpenAI-compatible API

-One of the significant advantages of using Nitro is its compatibility with OpenAI's API structure.
-The command format for making inference calls with Nitro is very similar to that used with OpenAI's API.
-This similarity ensures a transition for users who are already familiar with OpenAI's system.
+Nitro's compatibility with OpenAI's API structure is a notable advantage.
+Its command format for inference calls closely mirrors that of OpenAI, facilitating an easy transition for users.

 For instance, compare the Nitro inference call: